ElektraInitiative/libelektra/src/plugins/ini/README.md

 The ini plugin supports turning keys into metakeys (similar to the ni plugin) by adding the config key `meta`

+## PRESERVE ORDER ##

+If the `preserveorder` config key is set, the ini plugin preserves the original order of the file.

 ## RESTRICTIONS ##